The four-point function of determinant operators in $\mathcal{N}=4$ SYM: Effective theory approach

-Next, we change variables $\Phi^I=\Phi'^I+S^I$ and perform the path-integral in $\Phi'^I$ and the SYM fields perturbatively.
+Next, we change variables $\Phi^I=\Phi'^I+S^I$ and perform the path integral in $\Phi'^I$ and the SYM fields perturbatively.
 In order to do so, we bring down vertices from the interacting action and consider a correlator with insertions of multiple single-trace operators.
 This mimics the construction of the interactions (a)-(c) in section \ref{secPCGG}, with the difference that they are built from an action with a ``classical background'' $S^I$ for $\Phi'^I$.

-We are now ready to path-integrate.
+We are now ready to path integrate.
 There would be actually no integration in free theory, because one can drop $\Phi'^I$ from the integrand and ignore the other SYM fields.
-When the coupling is turned on, one has instead to carefully perform free Wick contractions and keep diagrams with one $S^I$ at least, which do not cancel against the normalisation $1/Z$.
-We did so for the simpler diagrams \eqref{eq19}-\eqref{eq20} below, but it is very lengthy already at one loop, so we devise a shortcut in appendix \ref{secETdetails}.
+When the coupling is turned on, one has instead to carefully perform free Wick contractions and keep diagrams with one $S^I$ at least, which do not cancel against the normalization $1/Z$.
+We did so for the simpler diagrams \eqref{eq19} and \eqref{eq20} below, but it is very lengthy already at one loop, so we devise a shortcut in appendix \ref{secETdetails}.
 The outcome of the integration mimics the structure of the basic interactions (a)-(c) in section \ref{secPCGG}

 with the scalar self-energy

 the scalar quartic interaction

 and the gluon-exchange interaction